|Nutrition Facts (per serving)|

 Remove the baking pan to a rack and increase the oven temperature to 450 F. When the oven has reached 450 F, cover the sweet potatoes with the miniature marshmallows.

 - To reduce the baking time, boil the peeled, cubed sweet potatoes for about 8 minutes.
 Drain them thoroughly and add them to the baking dish.
 Pour the brown sugar and butter mixture over the potatoes and bake them, uncovered, for about 35 to 45 minutes, or until tender and syrupy.

 - Add 2 to 3 tablespoons of bourbon, rum, or whiskey to the sugar and butter mixture along with the vanilla extract or replace the vanilla extract with rum flavoring.

 - For a hint of citrus flavor, add about 3 tablespoons of frozen orange juice concentrate along with the vanilla extract.

-- For a nutty crunch, add about 1/2 cup of toasted pecans to the candied sweet potatoes just before you add the miniature marshmallows and then bake the casserole as directed.
+- For a nutty crunch, add about 1/2 cup of toasted pecans to the candied sweet potatoes just before adding the miniature marshmallows and then bake the casserole as directed.
 To toast pecans on the stovetop, spread them into a single layer in a dry skillet.
 Place the pan over medium heat and cook, stirring constantly, until the pecans are lightly browned and aromatic.
 Remove the toasted pecans to a plate immediately to halt the cooking.